rookie-joe/PDA/README.md

 ## Dataset

-The `data` directory includes both training  and testing data (**<span style="font-variant: small-caps;">forml4</span>**) for benchmarking the autoformalization task in Lean 4.
-This dataset is a key resource for developing and evaluating models that can automate the process of formalizing mathematical statements and proofs.
+The `data` directory includes both training and testing data (**<span style="font-variant: small-caps;">forml4</span>**) for training and testing the autoformalization task in Lean 4.
+It contains:
+  - The `raw.zip` contains raw theorems extracted from mathlib4;
+  - The `FormL4` folder contains the final FormL4 dataset, constructed from LLM informalization and manual processing.
+See the paper for details about data filtering, construction, etc.

-### Contents of the Dataset
+### Breakdown of FormL4

-The dataset is organized into the following files, ensuring a comprehensive approach to both training and testing your models:
+The **<span style="font-variant: small-caps;">forml4</span>** dataset is organized into the following files, ensuring a comprehensive approach to both training and testing your models:

-- `train.json`: The training data file containing 14509 examples to train models.
+- `train.json`: The training data file containing 14,250 examples to train models.
 It includes both the formal and informal statements necessary for learning the autoformalization.
 - `basic_test.json`: The basic test set (970) is specifically designed to evaluate a model's capability to formalize fundamental theorems.
-- `random_test.json`: The random test set (979) contains a diverse and randomly selected set of problems.
+- `random_test.json`: The random test set (950) contains a diverse and randomly selected set of problems.
-- `real_test.jsonl`: The real test set represents the out-of-domain test set, featuring 1,000 natural language mathematics questions and answers distilled from the Arithmo test set.
+- `real_test.jsonl`: The real test set represents the out-of-domain test set, featuring 967 natural language mathematics questions and answers distilled from the Arithmo test set.

 ## Code

 - [x] **Applying Lean 4 Compiler**: Please visit our GitHub repository for more details about how to automate your Lean 4 installation and compilation: [**Automatic Lean 4 Compilation Guide**](https://github.com/rookie-joe/automatic-lean4-compilation)

 - [ ] Training/Evaluating autoformalizer and verifier based on (**<span style="font-variant: small-caps;">forml4</span>**)

+## Human Evaluation
+Human annotations are provided in the `annotation` sub-directory.
+See the `README.md` in the sub-directory for details.

 ## Results